-Dr. Frederic Sautet is an economist who specializes in market process and entrepreneurship research.
-He teaches entrepreneurship and management at the Busch School of Business and Economics at The Catholic University of America where he is also a co-founder of The Arthur and Carlyse Ciocca Center for Principled Entrepreneurship.
-Dr. Sautet’s work experience includes public policy at the New Zealand Commerce Commission and the New Zealand Treasury, as well as at the Mercatus Center at George Mason University.
-Dr. Sautet earned a doctorate in economics from the University of Paris and did the course work for his doctorate at the Institut des Etudes Politiques in Paris.
-He also studied at New York University under the auspices of Prof. Israel Kirzner and Mario Rizzo as a post-doctorate fellow.
+Dr. Frederic Sautet is an economist who specializes in market process, entrepreneurship research, and political economy.
+He teaches entrepreneurship theory, history of business and entrepreneurship, and management and organizations at the Busch School of Business.
+He is the director of the Entrepreneurship Program, which includes the co-specialization and the minor in entrepreneurship.
+He is also a co-founder of The Arthur and Carlyse Ciocca Center for Principled Entrepreneurship where he is the director of the Röpke-Wojtyła Fellowship and leads the Ciocca Scholars Conference.
+Dr. Sautet earned a doctorate in economics from the University of Paris and graduated from The Paris Institute of Political Studies (Sciences Po.
+Paris).
+He also studied at New York University under the auspices of Profs.
+Israel Kirzner and Mario Rizzo.

 “Catholic University is a unique institution of higher learning, as it offers a dynamic environment for the growth of knowledge that rests on hundreds of years of tradition whereby, for instance, the dignity of the human person, natural law, and Catholic social teaching meet 19th c. political economy, modern entrepreneurship theory, and virtue ethics in business.”